Who’s On Deck for 3,000 Hits?

 He may not be the multi-tool player that one marks out for a likely long career, but Billy Butler has racked up the hits over his years in the majors thus far.
 If I’ve run the numbers correctly the C.A.T. puts him at around a 23% chance at 3,000.

-Dark horse nominee.
 Carlos Beltran.
 772 hits shy entering his age 37 season.
 But he enters it with a lucrative 3 year contract and has played 140+ games each year leading in.
 He also plans to some DH’ing, and he’s been a good enough hitter to transition to full time DH if he wants to.
 He averaged 156 hits/year the last 3 years, and he’s moving to a great lefty hitters park and will bat in a very good lineup.
-If he can average 150 hits per year for his current contract, he’d be 332 hits shy entering his age… Read more »
+If he can average 150 hits per year for his current contract, he’d be 332 hits shy entering his age 40 season.
+Potentially to resign as a DH.

 It’s a tough ask for Beltran to get 772 hits from age 37-on.
 Only seven players have done that–Rose, Sam Rice, Honus Wagner, Vizquel, Yaz, Molitor, and Pudge Fisk.